AndersDeath/diary2/README.md

 # 14 August 2022 - Sunday - Yerevan - Zhukovsky - Rzhev

 Well, I got a shower.
 I packed all my things.
 I'm ready to departure.
+We crossed the border well.
+Everything is ok.
+Zhukovscky airport sucks.